What is Breast lift surgery?

 Patients who are planning to have a breast lift always wonder what complications may occur.
 Since mastopexy is an operation, edema may begin, it is possible to form hematomas, seromas, and suppurations.

 Another group of complications is related to the nature of the operation itself.
 The two main problems are secondary ptosis, that is, repeated” lowering” of the breast, changing its shape, as well as the appearance of scars.
-The larger the breast volume before surgery, the greater the likelihood of secondary ptosis.
+Also, the larger the breast volume before surgery, the greater the likelihood of secondary ptosis.
 Also, the development of complications is promoted by hormonal failures, changes in body weight.
 The sensitivity of the nipples may decrease: experts believe that about 15% of operated women face this situation.

 Before the operation, you need to visit a therapist, a mammologist (to do a mammography or ultrasound of the breast), an anesthesiologist.
 Blood and urine tests, ECG, and fluorography are also required.
-Immediately before the operation, the doctor makes a breast marking and tells in detail how exactly the lift will be made.
+Also, immediately before the operation, the doctor makes a breast marking and tells in detail how exactly the lift will be made.